rithikamalepati/Keeper_App/README.md

-This KEEPER APP is built with react.js.
+KEEPER APP:
+ This is a simple note-taking app inspired by Google Keep, built with React.
+It allows users to add, edit, and delete notes in an intuitive interface.

 Website Link:
 https://vk8dfh.csb.app/